covjson/specification/spec.md

 ## 8. Resolving domain and range URLs

 If a domain or range is referenced by a URL in a CoverageJSON document, then the client should, whenever is appropriate, load the data from the given URL and treat the loaded data as if it was directly embedded in place of the URL.
-When sending HTTP requests, the `Accept` header should be set appropriately to the supported CoverageJSON media types.
+When sending HTTP requests, the `Accept` header should be set appropriately to the CoverageJSON media type.

 ## 9. Media Type, File Extensions, and Encodings

-The CoverageJSON media type shall be `application/prs.coverage+json` when encoded in JSON, and `application/prs.coverage+cbor` when encoded in CBOR.
-Both media types have an optional parameter `profile` which is a non-empty list of space-separated URIs identifying specific constraints or conventions that apply to a CoverageJSON document according to [RFC6906](http://www.ietf.org/rfc/rfc6906.txt).
+The CoverageJSON media type shall be `application/prs.coverage+json` with an optional parameter `profile` which is a non-empty list of space-separated URIs identifying specific constraints or conventions that apply to a CoverageJSON document according to [RFC6906](http://www.ietf.org/rfc/rfc6906.txt).
 The only profile URI defined in this document is `http://coveragejson.org/profiles/standalone` which asserts that all domain and range objects are directly embedded in a CoverageJSON document and not referenced by URLs.

-The file extension for JSON shall be `covjson`, and for CBOR `covcbor`.
+The file extension for JSON shall be `covjson`.

-A software may only claim support for reading a CoverageJSON document encoded in CBOR if it can interpret the [typed array tags of CBOR](https://tools.ietf.org/html/draft-jroatch-cbor-tags-03).

 ## Appendix A. Coverage Examples